DrakeAlia/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The DOM stands for Document Object Model, its an API for HTML and XML documents.
+DOM provides a structure that represents the document which enables devs to modify its content and visual layout.

 2. What is an event?
+An event is a input that is any action that interacts with HTML.
+Event is like a action that takes the input and gives us choices on the output

 3. What is an event listener?
+They are functions that listen for specific events or actions that take place in order for the event listener to be triggered.
+Ex: you give the HTML element a function and ask that they invoke it for you when a click happens.

 4. Why would we convert a NodeList into an Array?
+To be able to access array methods not already avaible to NodeList.
+We would convert it into an Array to access it and display it individually.

 5. What is a component?
+They are independent and resuable bits of code that we can use for other code like a template.

 ### Git Set up